f1rehead/SlideshowSE/readme.md

 *   Fixed: Slideshow didn't show because of a JavaScript error when calculating an unstretched image's dimension.

 ### 2.2.13
-*   The SlideshowPluginAjax.php has been re-added to SVN.
+*   The SlideshowSEPluginAJAX.php has been re-added to SVN.

 ### 2.2.12
 *   Compatible with WordPress 3.6.